Interpretable Clustering: A Survey: Interpretable in-clustering methods

 \section{Interpretable in-clustering methods}

-Interpretable in-modeling clustering methods serve as a direct source of interpretability within the broader category of interpretable clustering approaches, embedding interpretability within the algorithmic process of clustering itself.
-This form of interpretability is typically treated as an optimizable interpretability objective combined with conventional clustering criteria (e.g., SSE as used in $k$-means).
-Some methods approach the interpretability goal by incorporating it jointly with conventional clustering criteria as a multi-objective optimization problem~\cite{Carrizosa2023}, while most simply consider it as an additional term related to certain structural parameters~\cite{Hwang2023}.
+Interpretable in-clustering methods constitute the core of interpretable clustering research, as they embed interpretability directly within the clustering process rather than applying it before or after clustering.
+In such methods, interpretability is treated as an explicit optimization objective jointly considered with traditional clustering criteria such as the within-cluster sum of squared errors (SSE).
+Some approaches formulate it as a multi-objective optimization~\cite{Carrizosa2023}, while others impose it as a structural regularization term~\cite{Hwang2023}.

-There are two typical scenarios (\textbf{\textit{S1}} and \textbf{\textit{S2}}) where interpretable in-clustering methods could easily be confused with their corresponding pre- or post-clustering methods, depending on the stage at which interpretability quality is considered:

-\textbf{\textit{S1: Is input from third-party algorithms required?}} The interpretable models used in these in-clustering methods can either directly induce a clustering result (e.g., using decision-tree models that derive clusters via tree growth) or collaborate with various algorithms’ costs through joint optimization of objective functions.
-These methods do not rely on or attach to reference clustering results from third-party algorithms.
-Even if some methods use initial clustering results as input, they remain agnostic to how the clustering cost is defined~\cite{Gabidolla2022}.
-The boundary between these methods and post-clustering methods (which aim to explain existing clustering results) can sometimes be blurred.
-If the clustering is driven by explainability rather than by fitting a given third-party algorithm’s results with an approximation guarantee, then the method is more aligned with interpretable in-clustering approaches.

-To more clearly illustrate the distinction between in-clustering and post-clustering methods, we can consider the following example: